How to Successfully Manage Client Expectations: 4 Tips

 In addition to giving you another chance to discuss project goals, reviewing your contract with your client in preparation for signing can help clear up any misconceptions or confusions before you start work.

-3. Focus on Communication
+3. Prioritize Good Communication

 Throughout the entire process of the project, focusing on constant, thorough, and open communication.
 By making communication a priority, any pain points or frustrations you or your client are feeling can be discussed and resolved before they become a larger issue.
 If your client feels that you aren’t meeting expectations, this can quickly become a point of contention that may jeopardize your relationship.